networkop/tkng/content/services/nodeport/_index.md

     0     0 ACCEPT     all  --  *      *       0.0.0.0/0            0.0.0.0/0            match-set KUBE-CLUSTER-IP dst,dst
 ```

-However, its is implemented is slightly different and makes use of [IP sets](https://ipset.netfilter.org/), reducing the time complexity of a lookup from O(N) to O(1):
+However, its is implemented is slightly different and makes use of [IP sets](https://ipset.netfilter.org/), reducing the time complexity of a lookup for N configured Services from O(N) to O(1):

 ```
 $ ipt KUBE-NODE-PORT